javelit/docs/content/develop/api-reference/text/_index.md

 # Text elements

-Jeamlit apps usually start with a call to `Jt.title` to set the app's title. {/*After that, there are 2 heading levels you can use:
+Javelit apps usually start with a call to `Jt.title` to set the app's title. {/*After that, there are 2 heading levels you can use:
 `st.header` and `st.subheader`.*/}